 The types of shed repair that I undertake come in many different varieties.
-Whatever the problem you have with your shed, I would hope to be able to come up with a solution.
+It's fair to say that whatever the problem you have with your shed, I would expect to have a solution.
 The main thing is to tackle a problem early, as soon as you are aware of it.
 Following the old saying 'A stitch in time.... saves nine'.

 Have a look at the pictures and categories of shed repair below for an idea of the sort of problems and solutions that I can help you with.